Houston Employment Lawyer

 - RNon-Compete Agreements

 Employment laws are always changing – thankfully, for the most part, for the better.
-However, our Houston, TX, employment lawyers know that employers don’t always keep up with those changes – and sometimes they simply defy the law.
+However, our employment lawyers know that employers don’t always keep up with those changes – and sometimes they simply defy the law.

 Employment Law FAQs